 Here’s what a sample investment risk pyramid might contain:

 Top of the pyramid, high risk: Speculative growth stocks, put and call options, commodities, collectibles, cryptocurrency, and non-fungible tokens (NFTs).
-Just a small amount should be allocated to the top of the pyramid.
+Generally, just a small percentage of an overall portfolio should be allocated to the top of the pyramid.

 Middle of the pyramid, moderate risk: Dividend mutual funds, corporate bond funds, blue-chip stocks, and variable annuities.
 Small-cap stocks and foreign funds can be included, too.
-A 30-40% allocation could make sense.
+A 30-40% allocation could make sense for some investors.

 Base of the pyramid, low risk: U.S. government Treasuries, checking and savings accounts, CDs, AAA-rated corporate bonds.
-This might be 40-50% of the portfolio.
+This might comprise 40-50% of the portfolio.

 Pros and Cons of Investment Pyramids